-5. Our Groups supports the amendment to section 75 the Ontario Water Resources Act ("OWRA"), to allow the Lieutenant Governor in Council to make regulations for water charges.
+5. Our Group supports the amendment to section 75 of the Ontario Water Resources Act ("OWRA"), to allow the Lieutenant Governor in Council to make regulations for water charges.

-We note that a number of provinces, including British Columbia, Manitoba, Nova Scotia, Newfoundland and Saskatchewan already impose a requirement that a fee must be paid for a license or a permit to withdraw water.
+We note that a number of provinces, including British Columbia, Manitoba, Nova Scotia, Newfoundland and Labrador and Saskatchewan already impose a requirement that a fee must be paid for a license or a permit to withdraw water.

-A recent MOE publication entitled "Water Conservation Charges Proposal" states that the primary purpose of the charge would be to recover the portion of the costs of programs required to manage water and the secondary objective is to provide financial incentives for companies to use water more efficiently.
+A recent Ontario MOE publication entitled "Water Conservation Charges Proposal" states that the primary purpose of the charge would be to recover the portion of the costs of programs required to manage water and the secondary objective is to provide financial incentives for companies to use water more efficiently.
 The Ministry has stated it would be taking a phased approach with the most consumptive users subject to charges first.
 The proposed rate for these users is \$3.71 for one million litres of water.
-It is highly unlikely that the proposed fee would result in water conservation given that there does not appear to have been any analysis done by MOE as to what the amount of charges should in order motivate conservation by users.
+It is highly unlikely that the proposed fee would result in water conservation given that there does not appear to have been any analysis done by MOE as to what the unit charge should be in order motivate conservation by users.
 While we understand that this Bill gives the Minister authority to set charges and that those charges will be set by regulation and the subject of a separate consultation we feel it is important to raise these concerns to you today.

-We are also concerned about the adequacy of funding for the MOE's and MNR's water management programmes.
-The Environmental Commissioner of Ontario's recent Special Report entitled "Doing less with less" raises serious concerns about the amount of funding for MOE.
-The Environmental Commissioner has remarked that this lack of a capacity of MOE to fulfill its duties is due to the significant decline in MOE's operating budget.
-In view of these concerns the MOE should immediately undertake a thorough and comprehensive review of the actual costs required for implementing an effective water management programme in the province.
+We are also concerned about the adequacy of funding for the MOE and MNR water management programmes.
+The Environmental Commissioner of Ontario's recent Special Report entitled "Doing Less with Less" raises serious concerns about the amount of funding for the mandates of these Ministries.
+The Environmental Commissioner has remarked that this lack of a capacity of MOE and MNR to fulfill their duties is due to the significant decline in their operating budgets.
+In view of these concerns the MOE and MNR should immediately undertake a thorough and comprehensive review of the actual costs required for implementing an effective water management programme in the province.
 This review is essential given that the proposed amendments to the OWRA via Bill 198 would significantly expand its responsibilities with respect to water management in Ontario.
-The MOE should then undertake the necessary expansion of its programme both in terms of budget and staff in order to fulfill its regulatory responsibilities.
-The Ministry should forthwith reassess the water charges for users once it has expanded its programmes to ensure that the charges accurately reflect the cost of its water management programme.
-We recommend that the assessment of the water charges be made initially after the water management programme has been expanded and then every three years thereafter.
+The MOE and MNR should then undertake the necessary expansion of its programme both in terms of budget and staff in order to fulfill its regulatory responsibilities.
+The Ministries should forthwith reassess the water charges for users once they have expanded their programmes to ensure that the charges accurately reflect the cost of Ontario's water management programmes.
+We recommend that the assessment of the water charges be made initially after the water management programmes have been expanded and then every three years thereafter.

-5. Our Groups recommend:

-(a) The MOE needs to immediately undertake an comprehensive and thorough review of its water management programme with a view to assessing the actual costs required for implementing an effective water management programme in the province;

-(b) The Ministry should expand the water management programme as necessary to ensure that it has the appropriate budget and staff to carry out is regulatory responsibilities; and

-(c) The MOE should forthwith reassess the charges for water takings once it has expanded its water programme and undertake further assessments every three years thereafter.
+- 6. Our Group recommends that: - a) The MOE and MNR immediately undertake a comprehensive and thorough review of their water management programmes with a view to assessing the actual costs required for implementing an effective water management programme in the province; - b) The Ministries expand their water management programme as necessary to ensure that they has the appropriate budget and staff to carry out their regulatory responsibilities; and - c) The MOE forthwith reassess the charges for water takings once it has expanded its water programme and undertake further assessments every three years thereafter.

+Yours truly, Canadian Environmental Law Association

+alla.

+Ramani Nadarajah Counsel and Acting Executive Director

+Sarah miller >

+Sarah Miller Coordinator and Water Policy Researcher

+CELA Publication #580 ISBN # 978-1-897043-66-0